 Students may invite a relative or friend to be their guest in the residence hall for two nights each semester without charge if previous arrangements are made with the Resident Dean or Resident Counselor.
 If the guest is to stay more than two nights, a charge per night will be made.
 Additional visitors will be charged per night and a double charge will be assessed for unregistered persons.
 A guest is a person who has not visited campus previously during the semester, and is invited to campus by the student with whom he stays.
 Guests are expected to comply with College regulations.
-Persons to whom students are ministering should not be considered as guests.
+Persons to whom students are ministering should not be invited to be guests.

-Courtesy Cards
+Courtesy Information Cards

-A courtesy card is provided for each student in the residence hall.
+A courtesy information and check-out card are provided for each student in the residence hall.
 The card is filled out at the beginning of students residency and turned in to the Resident Dean.
 This enables the College to make contact in case of emergencies.